Skip to content

 What is labyrinthitis?

 Labyrinthitis (say: “lab-uh-rinth-eye-tus”) is a condition that affects a part of the inner ear called the labyrinth.
 Normally, the labyrinth helps you keep your balance.
-When it gets swollen, the labyrinth doesn’t work properly so your brain doesn’t get the right balance signals.
+When it gets swollen, the labyrinth doesn’t work properly.
+This makes it so your brain doesn’t get the right balance signals.
 Labyrinthitis can make you feel like you are falling or spinning, even though you aren’t.

 SYMPTOMS